JustSomeBrosDoingScience/SCIENCE/README.md

 2. Branchin model - http://tinyurl.com/39hd87l
 3. Push Markdown source only! - http://daringfireball.net/projects/markdown/syntax
                               - It can be pandoc Markdown (supports LaTeX math syntax) http://johnmacfarlane.net/pandoc/README.html#pandocs-markdown
+4. To prevent messy merges, before you start a topic, put a placeholder with your name on it in the document - goes without saying to also check that your topic isn't currently being authored by someone else.